 \section{Bayesian Inference and Computational Strategy}

-This section presents the Bayesian approach to inference for the Non-Homogeneous Hidden Markov model.
 The key steps in our proposed framework are the following.
-First, for a given Hidden Markov model with time-varying probabilities, we construct a Markov chain which has as a stationary distribution the posterior distribution of the model parameters.
-Simulation of this Markov chain provides, after some burn-in period and adequately many iterations, samples from the posterior distribution of interest; see, for details, \citet{Be95}.
-Second, for a given set of competing models each including a different set of predictors in the mean regression and/or in the transition probabilities equation, we base our inference about the models on their posterior probabilities.
-Thus, we avoid the usual approach which considers the models separately and chooses the best model via significance tests or via model selection criteria.
+First, for a given NHPG, we construct a Markov chain which has as stationary distribution the posterior distribution of the model parameters.
+Simulation of this Markov chain provides, after some burn in period and adequately many iterations, samples from the posterior distribution of interest; see, for details, \cite{Be95}.
+Second, for a given set of competing models, each including a different set of predictors in the mean regression and/or in the transition probabilities equation, we base our inference about the models on their posterior probabilities.
+This improves over the approach which considers the models separately and chooses the best model via significance tests or via model selection criteria.